 Annular tears may be diagnosed on a work up for back and leg pain.
 They are seen as a white spot on MRI called a High Intensity Zone.
 Discogram and CT scans best demonstrate annular tears and may indicate if it is the cause of a patient’s back pain.
 Discogram is an interventional pain procedure done under X-ray guidance to determine which disc is causing pain.

-Annular tears that are not successfully resolved with conservative treatment may be treated surgically.
+Annular tears that are not successfully resolved with conservative treatment may be treated surgically at our Hackettstown or Newton clinic.
 The treatment of annular tears must be individualized.
 Unfortunately not every patient will be a candidate for surgical treatment.

 Traditional surgery involves a large incision, muscle retraction and bone removal to expose the spine for disc removal and fusion.
 This may be done through the abdomen [anterior lumbar interbody fusion(ALIF)], side [direct lateral interbody fusion (DLIF)] or back [posterior lumbar interbody fusion (PLIF) or transforaminal lumbar interbody fusion (TLIF)].
 The spine is then held together with pedicle screws or clamps.
 Today there are many minimally invasive options, from injections to endoscopic disc surgery and minimally invasive fusions.
 The most promising new procedure appears to be endoscopic discectomy.